Tag Archives: humorous

 my review

-It wasn’t a perfect book for me though.
-As much as I loved all of Simmi’s neuroses it was a bit of a one trick pony and I did find myself tiring of it toward the end.
-And I didn’t realize when I picked it up that it is actually a second book in a series.
+It wasn’t a perfect book for me, though.
+As much as I loved all of Simmi’s neuroses, it was a bit of a one-trick pony, and I did find myself tiring of it toward the end.
+And I didn’t realize when I picked it up that it is actually the second book in a series.
 So, I felt like I was missing out on book one.
 (That’s not the book’s fault, of course.)
 All in all, however, I’ll be looking for more of Milo’s work. contagion photo

 Other Reviews: